Plan your Obesity Surgery in India with Forerunners Healthcare Consultants

-Combination (restrictive/malabsorptive): These are ‘double whammy’ procedures: by this we mean that they are comprised of both a restrictive and malabsorptive element.
+Combination (restrictive/malabsorptive): These are ‘double whammy’ procedures means that they are comprised of both a restrictive and a malabsorptive element.
 The restrictive element is the physical reduction of the stomach: which means that smaller meals will have to be eaten (reduced food intake).
 Combination procedures or ‘restrictive/malabsorptive’ procedures are the preferred option.
 The malabsorptive element refers to the rerouting of the small intestine (see gastric bypass for a more detailed description) which affects food absorption.

 There are four procedures which fall into this category: